Do you offer Telephone or Videochat therapy?

-Insurance provider: Will usually give you a percent or a flat rate, and may discuss meeting a deductible.]
+Insurance provider: [Will usually give you a percent or a flat rate, and may discuss meeting a deductible.]
 “Once your deductible of $XX has been met, you will receive XX% reimbursement of the proprietary fee”

 You: If the insurance rep doesn’t mention maximum number of sessions, be sure to ask “Am I limited on how many times I can see my therapist within the year?”